godbout/WooshyWindowToTheForeground/README.md

 # Permissions

 macOS requires `Screen Recording` permissions (yes. huh?) to [read windows names](https://github.com/godbout/WooshyWindowToTheForeground/blob/c906b1921ad4b419f8aa99a469a2a3f76b0952fb/WooshyWindowToTheForeground/Menus/Entrance.swift#L158), and the `Accessibility` permissions to manipulate windows.
+You most probably have alread given the `Accessibility` permissions to Alfred, which is enough.
+For the `Screen Recording` permissions, the Workflow will detect if they're missing and you'll be able to prompt from an Alfred Result.

 ⚠️ Developers can only show the `Screen Recording` permissions dialog once.
 This is a "feature" from Apple.
 If for whatever reason you've missed it or denied the permissions, you'll have to add Alfred or this Workflow manually in the macOS `Privacy & Security` Settings, or [reset the permissions dialog status manually](https://apple.stackexchange.com/questions/384230/how-do-i-reset-screen-recording-permission-on-macos-catalina).

+# Updates

+Wooshy: Window to the Foreground! comes with the [Alfred Workflow Updater](https://github.com/godbout/AlfredWorkflowUpdater) integrated.
+Updates are checked by default every 24 hours.
+If an update is available, it will show up at the end of your Alfred Results when you use the Workflow.

 # Why is this an Alfred Workflow and not part of Wooshy?